Meet the Herd!

 Annie is fairly low-maintenance, but she has the same needs as a full-size horse in terms of food, vet bills and keeping her happy and healthy.
 We hope you’ll agree she’s worth every penny!

-Sign up to be the first to know about what’s going on here.
+Enter your details and be the first to know about what’s going on here.

 We’ll keep you informed about fundraising, events and ways to get involved - and we’re grateful for your support!